opicron/KuiNameplates-WotLK/readme.md

 # KuiNameplates WoTLK

-Shoutout to Somewierdhuman for his Awesome WotLK patch!
-This is a modded version of his moddem Kui Nameplates addon.
+Shoutout to Somewierdhuman for his [Awesome_Wotlk](https://github.com/someweirdhuman/awesome_wotlk) patch!
+This is a modded version of his modded Kui Nameplates addon.

 * Added elite skulls and text (Level option needs to be enabled, default)
 * Added chat bubbles